A Silent Voice (manga): Reception

 The first tankobon volume sold 31,714 copies within the first week of release, ranking number 19 on the Oricon manga chart.
 Its second volume ranked 12 selling 60,975 in its first week.
 As of March 2014, the tankobon volumes sold 700,000 copies in Japan.
 In France, A Silent Voice sold 131,000 copies in 2015 and 85,000 copies in 2016, adding up to 216,000 copies sold in France as of 2016.

 Awards and nominations

 A Silent Voice received an award for "Best Rookie Manga" in 2008.
-The vector of the content made it difficult for publication on any manga magazine until it was picked up after months of legal dispute by the February edition of Bessatsu Shounen Magazine, where it won first place.
+The vector of the content made it difficult for publication on any manga magazine until it was picked up after months of legal dispute by the February edition of Bessatsu Shōnen Magazine, where it won first place.
 Due to the subject matter, the serialization has been reviewed and supported by the Japanese Federation of the Deaf.
 It was nominated for the 8th Manga Taishō.

 In February 2015, Asahi Shimbun announced that A Silent Voice was one of nine nominees for the nineteenth annual Tezuka Osamu Cultural Prize.
 The manga went on to win the New Creator Prize.
 In April 2016, it was announced that A Silent Voice was nominated for the Best U.S. Edition of International Material-Asia award in the 2016 Eisner Awards.